 Each Play Centers, Inc./Play and Learn program is licensed by the Maryland State Department of Education - Office of Child Care (MSDE-OCC) and functions within the purview of the Code of Maryland Regulations governing childcare centers.
 A copy of the Regulations is available at your child's center and online at https://earlychildhood.marylandpublicschools.org/regulations.
-All Play Centers, Inc./Play and Learn programs are inspected annually by MSDE-OCC Licensing Specialists.
+Play Centers, Inc./Play and Learn programs are inspected annually by MSDE-OCC Licensing Specialists and Inspection Reports are available online.